Shreya260303/Weather-App/README.md

 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your suggestions or improvements.

-License
-Licensed under the MIT License – see the LICENSE.md file for details.

 Acknowledgments
 React – Official documentation.